Qualcomm EDL mode: Windows

 The Qualcomm Product Support Tool (QPST) is normally used internally by service center executives for low-level firmware flashing to revive Android devices from a hard-brick or to fix persistent software issues.
 To flash the firmware, the tool communicates with supported devices via EDL.
 The QPST has not been officially released by Qualcomm.

 Linux

 Qualcomm Download (QDL) is a tool to communicate with Qualcomm System On a Chip bootroms to install or execute code.
 The source code is maintained by Bjorn Andersson also known as andersson.

 Test points

-Qualcomm implemented motherboards always include a test point.
+Qualcomm implemented motherboards that always include a test point.
 These can vary between phone models.
 Generally, test points are a pair of contacts, which can be some way apart.
 EDL can be accessed by opening the back of the phone, finding the location of the test point, which depends on the model, and using a pair of metal tweezers to short the connectors and boot the phone into EDL.
 Further software tools are needed for actions in EDL mode.